Vulvar Cancer Overview

 - You had other genital cancers in the past

-Unlike other some cancers in women, such as breast or ovarian cancer, there is no hereditary risk for vulvar cancer.
-This means it is not passed down in families.
+Unlike some other cancers in women, such as breast or ovarian cancer, there is no hereditary risk for vulvar cancer.
+This means that it isn't passed down in families.
 Talk with your healthcare provider about your risk factors for vulvar cancer and what you can do about them.